-To see the Annual Report for 2017/18 please click here
+To see the Annual Report for 2020/21 please see accounts page

 The ’Friends of Ancient Staffordshire Churches’ was founded as a charity in 1953 with the aim of making grants for the restoration of churches in the county.
 Money for this was raised by membership subscriptions and special fundraising efforts.

-In the 60 years since formation 247 churches have been assisted, some more than once.
+In the 60 years since formation over 300 churches have been assisted, some more than once.
 This includes churches of many denominations – Church of England, Methodist, Roman Catholic, United Reformed Church, Quaker, Unitarian, Congregational and Independent.

 The income and capital shall be applied for the purposes of repair, maintenance, improvement and preservation of the churches of Staffordshire (including buildings used as places of worship whether belonging to the Church of England or any other religious body).
 Registered Charity No 240854